Politics of the International Space Station: History

 On 24 February 2022, NASA said that American and Russian astronauts currently aboard the ISS would continue normal operations despite the 2022 Russian invasion of Ukraine.
 British Prime Minister Boris Johnson commented on the current status of cooperation, saying "I have been broadly in favour of continuing artistic and scientific collaboration, but in the current circumstances it's hard to see how even those can continue as normal."
 On the same day, Roscosmos Director General Dmitry Rogozin insinuated that Russian withdrawal could cause the International Space Station to de-orbit due to lack of reboost capabilities, writing in a series of tweets, "If you block cooperation with us, who will save the ISS from an unguided de-orbit to impact on the territory of the US or Europe?
 There's also the chance of impact of the 500-ton construction in India or China.
 Do you want to threaten them with such a prospect?
 The ISS doesn't fly over Russia, so all the risk is yours.
 Are you ready for it?"
+(The last claim is not true, as the ISS' orbital inclination of 51.66° allows it to overfly the latitude of Saratov.)
 Rogozin later tweeted that normal relations between ISS partners could only be restored once sanctions have been lifted, and indicated that Roscosmos would submit proposals to the Russian government on ending cooperation.
 NASA stated that, if necessary, US corporation Northrop Grumman has offered a reboost capability that would keep the ISS in orbit.

 On 26 July 2022, Borisov, who had become head of Roscosmos, submitted to Putin his plans for withdrawal from the programme after 2024.
 However, Robyn Gatens, the NASA official in charge of space station operations, responded that NASA had not received any formal notices from Roscosmos concerning withdrawal plans.
 The United States Congress, in its CHIPS and Science Act signed by President Joe Biden on 9 August, approved extending NASA's funding for the ISS through 2030.

-On 21 September 2022, Borisov stated that Russia was "highly likely" to continue to participate in the ISS programme until 2028.
+On 21 September 2022, Borisov stated that Russia was "highly likely" to continue to participate in the ISS programme until 2028, stating that it would be challenging to start up crewed space missions after such a long pause.

+On 28 May 2025, former US astronaut and commander of the ISS Terry W. Virts alleged that Russian cosmonauts used the ISS for satellite reconnaissance photography of the Italian Aviano Air Base, where a US Air Force unit and US nuclear gravity bombs are stationed.